“As long as there was coffee in the world, how bad could things be?”Cassandra Clare, City of Ashes

 Like all good coffee houses it provides free wi-fi.
 It also hold various events throughout the year.

-Steve is somebody who enjoys travelling in his midlife.
+Steve is somebody who enjoys traveling in his midlife.
 He would like to travel more but he is grateful for the opportunities to travel.
 He mainly travels in Europe but will look to venture out further in the future.
 He is a travel write at Midlifewanterlust1965.

 9. Coffee from Spain.